gordienkotolik/logs-loader/README.md

 ## Usage
 A webpack loader that enhances your logs by adding the file and the object logging.

+Note: put it before any linter in your webpack config "module->rules->use" list to prevent max-line-length warnings.
 # src/index.js
 ```javascript
 const test = ['test'];